nolanankrum/projects/README.md

 <sub><sub>Ankrum, Nolan. "userinput."</sub></sub><br/>
 <sub><sub>&emsp; 21 Apr.
 2023, https://user-images.githubusercontent.com/107952281/232849870-2d5d3409-c7c9-4a00-8bba-247189f5b81b.png.
 Accessed 27 Apr.
 2023.</sub></sub>

-2. You must enter 'r', 'p', or 's' inorder to either tie, win, or lose to the computer.
+2. You must enter 'r', 'p', or 's' in order to either tie, win, or lose to the computer.
 ```
 It is a tie.
 You and the computer have both chosen r.
 ```